 Dr. Lorna Breen Health Care Provider Protection Act

-This bill establishes grants and requires other activities to improve mental and behavioral health and prevent burnout among health care providers.
+This bill establishes grants and requires other activities to improve mental and behavioral health among health care providers.

 Specifically, the Department of Health and Human Services (HHS) must award grants to hospitals, medical professional associations, and other health care entities for programs to promote mental health and resiliency among health care providers.
 In addition, HHS may award grants for relevant mental and behavioral health training for health care students, residents, or professionals.